-If you find that the brand of popcorn you use underpops or overcooks consistently, you can add or subtract 20 seconds to the automatic popping time.
+If you find that the brand of popcorn you use underpops or overcooks consistently, you can add or subtract 10 seconds to the automatic popping time.

-To add time:
+To add time during countdown:

-After pressing POPCORN, press 9 immediately after the oven starts for an extra 20 seconds.
+After pressing POPCORN, press MORE immediately after the oven starts for an extra 10 seconds.

-To subtract time:
+To subtract time during countdown:

-After pressing POPCORN, press 1 immediately after the oven starts for 20 seconds less cooking time.
+After pressing POPCORN, press LESS immediately after the oven starts for 10 seconds less cooking time.